hiteshtara/iter.js/README.md

 ### `Iterable.prototype.some(predicate[, context])`
 <dl>
   <dt><strong>predicate(element, index)</strong></dt>
-  <dd>Function that returns either `true` or `false` for every sequence element.
+  <dd>Function that returns either <code>true</code> or <code>false</code> for every sequence element.
 It takes two arguments: the current element and zero based index of the current element in the sequence.</dd>

   <dt><strong>context</strong></dt>
   <dd>Optional.
 Value to use as <code>this</code> when executing <code>predicate</code>.</dd>